CHAPTER SIX—DEPARTURE

 “Ready to start bringing stuff inside?”
 Richard asked, opening one of the wooden cabinets over the counter and investigating its interior.

 Heather tipped her head back in displeasure.“Sure.”
 She’d have liked at least more than five minutes’ break before continuing the moving slog.
-“If I settle down now, I won’t get up again.”
+“If I settle down now, I probably won’t get up again.”

 “And there’s only blank floor to settle on at the moment,” her mom agreed with a smile as Heather dropped her bag in a corner of the kitchen and followed them outside.
 “I want to at least get beds and a sofa in here before we crash.”